10 Industrials Stocks With Whale Alerts In Today's Session - Bloom Energy (NYSE:BE), American Airlines Group (NASDAQ:AAL)

 Explanation

-• For BE (NYSE:BE), we notice a call option trade that happens to be bullish, expiring in 36 day(s) on December 19, 2025.
-This event was a transfer of 30 contract(s) at a $125.00 strike.
-The total cost received by the writing party (or parties) was $33.0K, with a price of $1100.0 per contract.
-There were 790 open contracts at this strike prior to today, and today 784 contract(s) were bought and sold.
+• For DAL (NYSE:DAL), we notice a put option trade that happens to be bearish, expiring in 88 day(s) on August 22, 2025.
+This event was a transfer of 70 contract(s) at a $64.00 strike.
+The total cost received by the writing party (or parties) was $37.1K, with a price of $530.0 per contract.
+There were 97 open contracts at this strike prior to today, and today 97 contract(s) were bought and sold.

-• Regarding UPS (NYSE:UPS), we observe a put option trade with bearish sentiment.
-It expires in 309 day(s) on September 18, 2026.
-Parties traded 20 contract(s) at a $110.00 strike.
-The total cost received by the writing party (or parties) was $40.4K, with a price of $2020.0 per contract.
-There were 43 open contracts at this strike prior to today, and today 20 contract(s) were bought and sold.
+• Regarding SYM (NASDAQ:SYM), we observe a call option trade with bearish sentiment.
+It expires in 59 day(s) on January 16, 2026.
+Parties traded 18 contract(s) at a $35.00 strike.
+The total cost received by the writing party (or parties) was $34.0K, with a price of $1890.0 per contract.
+There were 1553 open contracts at this strike prior to today, and today 22 contract(s) were bought and sold.

-• Regarding HON (NASDAQ:HON), we observe a call option sweep with bearish sentiment.
-It expires in 64 day(s) on January 16, 2026.
-Parties traded 12 contract(s) at a $180.00 strike.
-This particular call needed to be split into 5 different trades to become filled.
-The total cost received by the writing party (or parties) was $28.3K, with a price of $2363.0 per contract.
-There were 35 open contracts at this strike prior to today, and today 18 contract(s) were bought and sold.
+• Regarding SMR (NYSE:SMR), we observe a call option sweep with neutral sentiment.
+It expires in 423 day(s) on January 15, 2027.
+Parties traded 40 contract(s) at a $80.00 strike.
+This particular call needed to be split into 6 different trades to become filled.
+The total cost received by the writing party (or parties) was $30.0K, with a price of $750.0 per contract.
+There were 389 open contracts at this strike prior to today, and today 22 contract(s) were bought and sold.

 Options Alert Terminology